Tourism New Zealand: Social media

 Tourism New Zealand set up a YouTube channel in 2007 to launch the latest iteration of its 100% Pure New Zealand campaign It has featured the theme of New Zealand being the 'Youngest Country' in the world - the last major habitable landmass to be discovered.

 Tourism New Zealand also has an Instagram account.
 Its #NZMustDo hashtag has attracted over 500,000 images and has over 600,000 followers.
 All content is user generated.

+i-SITE

+The i-SITE Network is a nationwide network of visitor information centres in New Zealand, established by Tourism New Zealand in 1990.
+Prior to 1990, some New Zealand tourism sites and places operated independent information and publicity centres.
+As of 2024, there are over 60 i-SITE centres across New Zealand, which provide tourism-oriented information, accommodation and transport bookings, and activity reservations for visitors.

+The management, administration and marketing of i-SITE New Zealand is primarily funded by Tourism New Zealand, however the day-to-day running of individual centres is funded by booking fees, retail sales, and support from local government.
+While the brand is managed by Tourism New Zealand, each i-SITE is individually owned and operated.